TomerTTB/Sharegain/README.md

 Thank you for taking the time to review.

 I've been thinking about the question, "How can one verify a blended color to be correct?"
-To explore potential solutions, I've written code to mix colors, which will assist in testing various approaches.
+To explore potential solutions, I've written code to mix colors, which will assist in testing.
 I have tried different approaches, and the current one verifies the mixing formula by calculating one of the initial colors used in the mix (https://mixrgb.netlify.app/).

 However, I don't think this is an ideal solution for testing.
 The current approach calculates results for each set of values, but it doesn't begin with a known expected result.
 Essentially, we need a test to verify the test.